Pneumocystis jiroveci pneumonia

 This type of pneumonia is caused by the fungus Pneumocystis jiroveci.
 This fungus is common in the environment and rarely causes illness in healthy people.

 However, it can cause a lung infection in people with a weakened immune system due to:

 - Long-term use of corticosteroids or other medicines that weaken the immune system

 - Organ or bone marrow transplant

-Pneumocystis pneumonia in those with AIDS usually develops slowly over days to weeks or even months, and is less severe.
-People with pneumocystis pneumonia who do not have AIDS usually get sick faster and are more acutely ill.
+Pneumocystis pneumonia in people with AIDS usually develops slowly over days to weeks or even months, and is less severe.
+People with pneumocystis pneumonia who do not have AIDS usually get sick faster and are more severely ill.

 - Cough, often mild and dry